Saori Shimai: Promotion history

 Note: All ranks are women's professional ranks.

 LPSA director

 Shimai was chosen to be a director of the LPSA for the first time in February 2014, and reelected to the same post in February 2016.
 In February 2018, she was chosen to be one of the organization's two executive directors.
 She was reelected as an executive director in 2020 and 2022.

 Personal life

-Shimai is married to professional shogi player Hiroaki Yokoyama.
-The couple married in July 2011.
+Shimai was married to professional shogi player Hiroaki Yokoyama.
+The couple married in July 2011, but divorced in 2020.